Waffles1811/myFrogGame/ReadMe.md

 This project is just meant to be a small unoriginal platforming game for me to have fun developing and maybe learn a thing or two!

+Characters (though drawn by me) and music are made and probably copyrighted by Gloryhammer

 ## todo:

 ### logic: